Self Hosting

 - DOM Cloud's Bridge and Proxfix

-- NGINX and Passenger — Building from source described in NGINX Builder
+- NGINX and Passenger — Custom built described in NGINX Builder

-- Multiple PHP versions installing from REMI repo and Composer
+- Multiple PHP versions installing from REMI repo or and Composer

 - NodeJS, Ruby, Python installing from Rocky repo including NPM, Yarn, Pip and Pipenv